AnneSWarlaumont/infant-vocal-foraging/Analyses/R_stats_code/about.md

 inter_rater_reliability_stats.r computes interrater reliability measures for human labelled data and corresponding LENA labelled data, and writes the results to a .csv file

-logisticregression.r uses a logistic regression model to test whether some vocalisations or vocalisation patterns are more likely to recieve responses.
+logistic_regression_Rcode.R uses a logistic regression model to test whether some vocalisations or vocalisation patterns are more likely to recieve responses.

 median_n_prctile_stats.r uses a linear mixed effects model to test the effect of response, infant age and optional sample size on median and 90th percentile value of step size distributions (computed before AIC-based fitting) with infant id as a random effect.